 Injury Attorneys | Restoring LivesTM

 Social media is now being used to abuse nursing home residents.
-Nursing home staff are increasingly doing things online that are degrading, such as taking photos of them in distress or undressed and then posting them online.
+Nursing home staff are increasingly doing things online that are degrading, such as taking photos of elderly residents in distress or undressed and then posting them online.

 A report last year identified thirty-five instances in which a nursing home worker posted a photo or video of a resident partially or completely naked online.
 Thousands of other incidents are believed to go unreported each year.
 The perpetrators don’t seem to understand that what they’re doing is very wrong.
 They’re often too caught up in the “pics or it didn’t happen” mentality of social media.